Greater St. Louis: Illinois

 As noted above, the Greater St. Louis area includes two municipalities named O'Fallon (in St. Charles County, Missouri and St. Clair County, Illinois), two municipalities named Troy (in Lincoln County, Missouri and Madison County, Illinois), and two municipalities named Chesterfield (in St. Louis County, Missouri and Macoupin County, Illinois).

+Greater St. Louis contains several separately-chartered, county-level governmental units that exist independently of the hierarchical municipality-county-state structure.
+These span multiple counties, and even cross state lines.
+Generally, their jurisdiction is focused on providing specific services that otherwise would be inadequately funded or inefficiently provided.
+They include the Bi-State Development Agency, the Great Rivers Greenway District, the Metropolitan St. Louis Sewer District, the Metropolitan Zoological Park and Museum District, and the Special School District of St. Louis County.
+The East-West Gateway Council of Governments is the federally-designated metropolitan planning organization for the region's transportation infrastructure.

-The nearby Hannibal–Quincy micropolitan area and Springfield, Illinois metropolitan area are technically not located within the metropolitan area, but are regionally associated due to their proximity and accessibility to Greater St. Louis.
+The nearby Hannibal–Quincy micropolitan area, Columbia-Jefferson, Missouri Combined Statistical Area and Springfield, Illinois combined statistical and metropolitan areas are technically not located within the metropolitan area as presently observed, but are regionally associated due to their proximity and accessibility to Greater St. Louis.

 Demographics

-According to the 2010 United States Census, in Greater St. Louis there were 2,787,701 people living in 1,143,001 households, of which 748,892 households were families.
+According to the 2010 United States census, in Greater St. Louis there were 2,787,701 people living in 1,143,001 households, of which 748,892 households were families.

 Race

-In 2010, 98.2 percent of the population of Greater St. Louis considered themselves of one race, while 1.8 percent considered themselves of two or more races (e.g. biracial).
-Of those of one race, 2,214,298 residents or 76.9 percent of the population were white, 519,221 or 18 percent were African American, 60,316 or 2.1 percent were Asian American, and 32,542 residents or 1.1 percent were American Indian, Native Hawaiian, Pacific Islander American, or some other race.
-72,797 residents or 2.5 percent were Hispanic or Latino Americans of any race.
+In 2010, 98.2% of the population of Greater St. Louis considered themselves of one race, while 1.8% considered themselves of two or more races.
+Of those of one race, 76.9% (2,214,298) were white, 18% (519,221) were African American, 2.1% (60,316) were Asian American, and 1.1% (32,542) were American Indian, Native Hawaiian, Pacific Islander American, or some other race.
+2.5% (72,797) were Hispanic or Latino Americans of any race.